matasmtj/ratai24/README.md

-# ratai24
-CarLease — Project Overview
-1. Description of the Problem Being Solved
-1.1 System Purpose
+# 🚘 Car Rental, Leasing & Sales Platform

-The goal of this project is to streamline the manual process of creating car rental reservation agreements and help the business with promotion.
+This project aims to simplify the manual process of creating rental agreements while helping businesses promote their vehicles online.
+It provides a convenient and transparent way for users to browse, rent, and eventually buy cars they enjoy driving.

+# 🌟 Overview

-A guest can browse the list of cars and see details with pricing.
+Guests can freely explore the list of available cars, view detailed information such as specifications, photos, and rental prices.

-If a vehicle suits them, the user registers or logs in to view available dates and submit a rental request.
+If a vehicle interests them, they can register or log in to access additional features such as checking available dates and submitting a rental request.

+Once the request is submitted, an administrator reviews and approves the reservation.
-An administrator can then approve the reservation, after which the user arrives at the physical lot to sign the contract and pick up the car.
+After approval, the user simply visits the physical car lot to sign the agreement and pick up the car.

-2. Functional Requirements
-2.1 Guest (Unauthenticated User)

-View the platform’s landing page.

-Log in to the web application.

-Browse cars and see their details (including price).

-2.2 Registered User

-Log out of the application.

-Register (sign up) and log in to the platform.

-Reserve a car for a specific date.

-Cancel a reservation.

-2.3 Administrator

-Remove users.

-Add, edit, and delete cars.

-Modify car reservations.

-Approve reservations.

-## Project structure

-This repository is organized using a lightweight MVC-style layout for clarity and maintainability:

-- `src/controllers/` – Request handlers with business logic for each domain (auth, cities, cars, contracts)
-- `src/routes/` – Express route definitions wiring paths to controllers and middlewares
-- `src/middlewares/` – Cross-cutting HTTP middlewares (auth, role checks)
-- `src/services/` – Stateless services (e.g., JWT and refresh token issuance/rotation)
-- `src/models/db.js` – Prisma client singleton shared across the app
-- `src/config.js` – Application configuration (port, JWT settings)
-- `src/errors.js` – Centralized error mapping/handler

-Public API paths and behavior remain unchanged; only file organization was improved.
+# 🚗 Future Vision

+The system will evolve beyond standard car rentals into a hybrid rental–purchase platform, allowing customers to buy the car they’ve rented if they fall in love with it — essentially offering an extended test drive experience.

+In addition, the project plans to include a car parts marketplace, where users can:

+Purchase used parts directly from the business,

+Or order new parts from partner stores through our integrated outsourcing system.

+This way, the platform will serve as a complete automotive ecosystem — combining car rentals, sales, and spare parts in one unified place.

+# 💡 Key Goals

+Simplify and digitize the car rental reservation process.

+Help car rental businesses reach more customers online.

+Build trust and convenience through a seamless user experience.

+Expand into a full automotive marketplace with sales and parts integration.